 Here's what you need

-The ingredients for this delicious classic southern pecan pie are simple: a prepared pie crust, Karo corn syrup, eggs, vanilla extract, sugar and of course, those delicious buttery pecans!
+The ingredients for this delicious classic southern pecan pie are simple: a prepared crust, Karo corn syrup, eggs, vanilla extract, sugar and of course, those delicious buttery pecans!

-I use pecan halves instead of whole pecans, but you can use either or use pecan pieces
+- Pecans – I use pecan halves instead of whole pecans, but you can use either or use pecan pieces

-- Thaw to room temperature
+- Thaw the crust room temperature

 - Gently unroll dough onto a lightly floured surface

-- If you want a light, fluffy pie crust, blind bake it first, otherwise you don't have to do anything to the crust
+- If you want a light, fluffy crust, blind bake it first, otherwise you don’t have to do anything to the crust a large bowl, add lightly beaten eggs, sugar, Karo corn syrup, and vanilla; stir together by hand

-Add pecan halves to the syrup mixture; stir well by hand
+- Add pecan halves to the syrup mixture; stir well by hand

-Pour sugar/pecan mixture into the pie shell (flip pecan halves over if you want)
+- Pour sugar/pecan mixture into the shell (flip pecan halves over if you want)

-Place pie directly on the middle baking rack (you may want to put a baking sheet on the lower oven rack to catch any spills)
+- Place pie directly on the middle baking rack (you may want to put a baking sheet on the lower oven rack to catch any spills)

-Bake at 350ºF for 50-70 minutes or until the pecans turn a deep golden brown; remove and allow to rest for at least 2 hours at room temperature
+- Bake at 350ºF for 50-70 minutes or until the pecans turn a deep golden brown; remove and allow to rest for at least 2 hours at room temperature

 Recipe Tips

-Use large eggs; not extra large, regular or jumbo (it's all about the egg yolks)
+- Use large eggs; not extra large, regular or jumbo (it’s all about the egg yolks)

-You may want to put ring of aluminum foil around the edge of the crust so it won't get too brown
+- You may want to put ring of aluminum foil around the edge of the crust so it won’t get too brown

-For best results, use a serrated knife to slice into those crunchy pecans!
+- For best results, use a serrated knife to slice into those crunchy pecans!

 Make ahead and storage

-If you want to freeze a baked pecan pie, then wrap it in plastic wrap, then aluminum foil and place it flat in the freezer for up to 3 months.
+To freeze, wrap it in plastic wrap, then aluminum foil and place it flat in the freezer for up to 3 months.
+When ready to serve, allow to thaw in the refrigerator, then bring it to room temperature.

 Classic Southern Pecan Pie is easy to make and not just for the holidays!
 Simple ingredients, delicious texture and flavor, your family will enjoy this vintage recipe for years to come!